geovedi/book-notes/2023/when-the-heavens-went-on-sale.notes.md

-# When the Heavens Went on Sale
+# When the Heavens Went on Sale: The Misfits and Geniuses Racing to Put Space Within Reach
 Author: Ashlee Vance